Healing from Shame: Restoring Identity Through Faith and Therapy

 Over time, this cycle reinforces the belief that something is wrong with us, rather than recognizing that our nervous system is responding to past experiences.

 Healing interrupts this cycle by addressing identity, not just behavior.
 When shame decreases, emotional regulation increases, and new patterns become possible.
+Healing shifts the question from “What is wrong with me?” to “What happened to me, and how do I move forward?”

 Healing from shame and walking into the new year shame-free is essential if we want to grow, heal, and move forward without being tethered to the past.
 In this solo episode, Eleanor Brown, a faith-based therapist and licensed professional counselor, explores how shame forms, how it shapes identity, and why releasing shame is a critical step before starting a new year with clarity and intention.